The Brown Foundation, Inc.

 • Teacher and leadership pipeline development

-• Public education programs almost exclusively in the Greater Houston region
+• Public education programmes almost exclusively in the Greater Houston region

-Arts & Culture (32% of lifetime grants) Supporting organizations of all sizes that enhance community vibrancy and cultural vitality.
+Arts & Culture (32% of lifetime grants) Supporting organisations of all sizes that enhance community vibrancy and cultural vitality.
 The Foundation supports:

 • Performing arts institutions (theater, dance, music)